XPO Logistics Inc. (NYSE:XPO): The Fundamentals Have Changed

 Is the stock of XPO attractive?

 In related news, Chief Executive Officer, BRADLEY S JACOBS sold 31,763 shares of the company’s stock in a transaction that recorded on May 14.
 The sale was performed at an average price of 145.01, for a total value of 4,606,006.
 As the sale deal closes, the Director, Jacobs Private Equity, LLC now sold 31,763 shares of the company’s stock, valued at 4,606,006.
-Also, Director, Jacobs Private Equity, LLC sold 52,363 shares of the company’s stock in a deal that was recorded on May 13.
+Also, Chief Executive Officer, BRADLEY S JACOBS sold 52,363 shares of the company’s stock in a deal that was recorded on May 13.
 The shares were price at an average price of 143.23 per share, with a total market value of 7,499,756.
-Following this completion of acquisition, the Chief Executive Officer, BRADLEY S JACOBS now holds 52,363 shares of the company’s stock, valued at 7,499,756.
-In the last 6 months, insiders have changed their ownership in shares of company stock by 17.20%.
+Following this completion of acquisition, the Director, Jacobs Private Equity, LLC now holds 52,363 shares of the company’s stock, valued at 7,499,756.
+In the last 6 months, insiders have changed their ownership in shares of company stock by 17.10%.

-18 out of 24 analysts covering the stock have rated it a Buy, while 4 have maintained a Hold recommendation on XPO Logistics Inc..
-0 analysts has assigned a Sell rating on the XPO stock.
-The 12-month mean consensus price target for the company’s shares has been set at $149.33.